Biden: Tentative railway labor deal reached, averting strike

 “These rail workers will get better pay, improved working conditions, and peace of mind around their health care costs: all hard-earned,” Biden said.
 “The agreement is also a victory for railway companies who will be able to retain and recruit more workers for an industry that will continue to be part of the backbone of the American economy for decades to come.”

 The threat of a shutdown had put Biden in a delicate spot politically.
-The Democratic president believes unions built the middle class, but he also knew a rail worker strike could damage the economy ahead of the midterms
+The Democratic president believes unions built the middle class, but he also knew a rail worker strike could damage the economy ahead of the midterms, when majorities in both chambers of Congress, key governorships and scores of important state offices will be up for grabs.

 That left him in the awkward position on Wednesday.
 He flew to Detroit, a stalwart of the labor movement, to espouse the virtues of unionization, while members of his administration went all-out to keep talks going in Washington between the railroads and unionized workers.